[tkd]

 The Current Situation

-A further mess occurs when you consider the NGBs.
-In the UK, the United Kingdon Tae Kwon-Do Association (UKTA) under Grandmaster Rhee affiliates itself to ITF-NK, whereas other national bodies, such as ITF-England (and ITF-Scotland & ITF-Wales) align themselves with ITF-V, as do the Irish National TKD Association.
-As if that wasn't bad enough, the largest (by members) TKD body in the UK is the TAGB, who are an independent organisation affiliated with none of the three ITFs but have set up their own international organisation, TKDI.
-Ironically, the TAGB split from the ITF as a consequence, amongst other things, of the political divisions; subsequently, other groups have split from the TAGB for very similar reasons.
+This is further compounded when you consider the NGBs.
+In the UK, the United Kingdon Taekwon-Do Association (UKTA) under Grandmaster Rhee affiliates itself to ITF-NK, as does ITF-England (ITF-E), whereas other national bodies, such as ITF England (ITF E), ITF-Scotland (ITF-S), ITF-Wales & Irish National TKD Association (INTA) align themselves with ITF-V. As if that wasn’t bad enough, the largest (by membership)TKD body in the UK (and Europe, according to their website) is the Tae Kwon-Do Association of Great Britain (TAGB), who are an independent organisation affiliated with none of the three ITFs but instead set up their own international organisation in 1993, Tae Kwon-Do International (TKDI), covering both ITF and WTF styles.
+Ironically, the TAGB split from the ITF in 1983 for reasons relating to the quality of the governing body; subsequently, in 1993, a group broke away from the TAGB to form Global TKD International (GTI) citing similar reasons.

 The continental governing body for Europe, the All Europe Taekwon-do Federation (AETF) was founded in June 1979 in Oslo, Norway and currently has its headquarters in Lublin, Poland; since the split it has linked itself to ITF-C under Master Choi.
-More recently, however, a second organisation has appeared, also calling itself the All Europe Taekwon-do Federation but based in Zagreb, Croatia and having a completely different board of directors, and claiming allegience to Mr. Chang's ITF-NK (AETF/ITF-NK).
-Some, such as the United States TKD Federation (USTF) under GM Sereff have split entirely from the ITF, and now reside as completely independent entities, whilst continuing to honour the memory of General Choi by teaching TKD as he developed and promoted it; whi8le other bodies claiming to be 'the' governing body for TKD in the USA exist, with different political allegiences.
-This pattern is repeated around the world.
+More recently, however, a second organisation has appeared, initially claiming also to be the All Europe Taekwon-do Federation founded in 1979, but changing its name in 2007 to the Europe ITF Taekwon-Do Federation (EITF), currently based in Zagreb, Croatia and having a completely different board of directors, and claiming allegience to Mr. Chang’s ITF-NK.

-In addition, there are numerous other international (or at least allegedley so) organisations (e.g. GTF, GTK, ICTF, ITA, TKI, UITF & UTI) and numerous smaller national or local groups who practise ITF (or Ch'ang Hon, or similar) style TKD but have dissociated themselves from the ITF as a reaction to the political manoeuvring therein.
-Sometimes it's enough to make you cry.
+and numerous smaller national or local groups who practise ITF (or Ch’ang Hon, or similar) style TKD but have dissociated themselves from the official ITF(s) as a reaction to the political manoeuvring therein.
+Sometimes it’s enough to make you cry.

 More recently, Mr Chang has become embroiled over allegations made by Dr. Kim Un Yong, formerly head of the WTF.
-Dr Kim resigned from the WTF, and from his post as South Korean representative to and a vice-president of the International Olympic Committee, shortly before being arrested and convicted on charges of embezzling funds estimated at more than $3 million donated to the WTF and other organisations he headed, and accepting $700,000 in bribes (1).
-Dr. Kim alleges that he paid Mr Chang sums of money to promote sporting links between the two Koreas; Mr Chang's opponents allege that the money was paid to Mr Chang to use his position as ITF president to push through a merger between WTF and ITF, with the WTF taking the leading role in the new organisation.
+Dr Kim resigned from the WTF, and from his post as South Korean representative to and a vice-president of the International Olympic Committee, shortly before being arrested and convicted on charges of embezzling funds estimated at more than $3 million donated to the WTF and other organisations he headed, and accepting $700,000 in bribes1.
+Dr. Kim alleges that he paid Mr Chang sums of money to promote sporting links between the two Koreas; Mr Chang’s opponents allege that the money was paid to Mr Chang to use his position as ITF president to push through a merger between WTF and ITF, with the WTF taking the leading role in the new organisation.

-Whatever the truth of this situation, it is a salutary reminder of why General Choi spent his life promoting Tae Kwon Do as "an international, non-governmental, non-political, non-profit organization of unlimited duration, which does not recognize differences of race, religion, sex or politics."
+Whatever the truth of this situation, it is a salutary reminder of why General Choi spent his life promoting Taekwon-Do as "an international, non-governmental, non-political, non-profit organization of unlimited duration, which does not recognize differences of race, religion, sex or politics."
 It can only be hoped that this position be strengthened as an outcome.

 1. http://news.bbc.co.uk/1/hi/world/asia-pacific/3381737.stm